codio-c5/C5-Development/.guides/content/Growth-Hack--The-Problem-of-Authentication--4d24.md

 {Submit Answer!|assessment}(free-text-1055445862)

 ||| guidance
 **Instructor's Note:** Someone else might have used Bob’s public key to send him the message posing as Alice.
+There needs to be a way to authenticate the sender to keep the system secure.
 |||

-If your solution included a process that verified the identity of the sender, that is correct.
-In an upcoming lesson you'll learn more about digital signatures and digital certificates.